Chinese Benevolent Association of Vancouver

 The Chinese Benevolent Association of Vancouver (CBA) is a Chinese Canadian organization headquartered in Vancouver.
 It serves as a federation of various Vancouver-based Chinese organizations.
 Douglas Aitken of The Georgia Straight stated that the CBA was the most important organization operating in the Vancouver Chinatown in the first half of the 20th century.
 The Vancouver Sun wrote "They were, for all intents and purposes, the government of Chinatown."
 According to The New York Times, the organization was a longtime supporter of Taiwan until the 1980s when it shifted to a pro-Beijing position.
+It maintains ties with united front groups.